 Tackling Scale Insects

-Remedies for scale insects are similar to those for an aphid infection: Wash the bugs off the plant with water or wipe them off, apply a 1- or 2-percent mixture of horticultural oil and encourage predator insects, including ladybugs and parasitic wasps.
+Remedies for scale insects are similar to those for an aphid infection.
+Wash the bugs off the plant with water or wipe them off, apply a 1 or 2 percent mixture of horticultural oil and encourage predator insects, including ladybugs and parasitic wasps.
 Horticultural oil is a safe, proven product for scale control.
-Use the oil in early spring to get rid of overwintering bugs, and then spray again when new leaves appear in spring.
+Use the oil in early spring to get rid of overwintering bugs and then spray again when new leaves appear in spring.
 Spray twice more at six-week intervals.

 Beating Back Whiteflies

 Another tiny, sucking insect, a whitefly is not really a fly but closer to a scale insect.
-Immature whiteflies look like scales while the mature bugs resemble small, white moths.
+Immature whiteflies look like scales whereas the mature bugs resemble small, white moths.
 The same treatments that work for aphids and scale insects also get rid of whiteflies, including hosing off the plant's leaves with water and encouraging the same predator insects.
 Horticultural oil spray is also effective for whiteflies when used three times at five- to seven-day intervals.

 Managing Spider Mites